juecd/slate/source/index.html.md

 warehouseID | String | true

 ### Response Parameters
-_This endpoint returns an **array** of one or more objects upon success.
-The parameters for the returned objects are as follows:_
+_This endpoint returns an array of one or more strings upon success.
+The parameters for the returned strings are as follows:_

 Parameter | Type
 --------- | -------